fharper/warm-welcome/README.md

 _Future versions of this app will probably use templating, so this stupid implementation of `WELCOME_PART1` & `WELCOME_PART2` will be things of the past._

 Once it's done, you can run the application using the `node index.js` command.
-You would be advised to run it as a service to ensure it's always running, and restart when there is an issue.
+You would be advised to run it as a service to ensure it's always running, and restart when there is an issue (running it with something like [pm2](https://github.com/Unitech/pm2) `pm2 start index.js`).
 Note that the app won't work at first as you need to update the other variables from the [.env file](.env)), but you won't be able to do it before you create the Slack application.

 ### Slack Application